-By the early 1980s, the metric system was fully adopted in Canada; in 1978, 4-liter packages of milk became the norm in Ontario [PDF].
+By the early 1980s, the metric system was fully adopted in Canada; in 1978, four-liter packages of milk became the norm in Ontario [PDF].
 Buying bagged became habitual for shoppers, who realized that some of the perceived drawbacks were actually beneficial.
 Sure, the milk could lose its freshness quickly, but because the packaging was broken up into three bags, there was always a new one to open; unused bags could be stored horizontally in refrigerators in spots where a tall jug wouldn’t fit.

 While the unusual packaging confuses even Canadians in other parts of the country, it’s slowly been gaining support in other parts of the world.
 UK-based Sainsbury’s rolled out two-pint bags around 2010, offering a free pitcher as an incentive for people to make the switch and cut down on waste.
 Some schools, like Golden Hills Elementary near Omaha, Nebraska, let kids sip from tiny, Capri Sun-esque milk pouches.
 You can also find them in South Africa, Hungary, and China, which also happens to traffic in bagged beer.

 Not planning on traveling outside the country?
 Try hitting up a Kwik Trip or Kwik Star convenience store, where locations in Wisconsin, Minnesota, and Iowa sell bagged milk by the half-gallon.
-Though they caution first-timers might need to get used to the pouring technique—there’s apparently a learning curve—they promise customers “will grow to appreciate” the lactose customs of other parts of the world.
+Though they caution first-timers might need to get used to the pouring technique—there’s apparently a learning curve—they promise customers “will grow to appreciate” the lactose consumption customs of other parts of the world.